CLiMBlab-Stanford/CLiMBlab-Stanford.github.io/_members/nathan_roll.md

 publications:

 teaser: >
-   Nathan Roll is a PhD student affiliated with the Department of Linguistics and the NLP Group at Stanford University.
-His research investigates the shared language processing mechanisms across computational and biological systems, with a focus on speech perception.
-He applies this work to challenges in healthcare, from modeling human language deficits using LLMs to identifying underreported cases of domestic violence in Stanford Healthcare patients.
+   I'm a PhD student affiliated with the Department of Linguistics and the NLP Group at Stanford University.
+My research investigates the shared language processing mechanisms across computational and biological systems, with a focus on speech perception.
+I apply this work to challenges in healthcare, from modeling human language deficits using LLMs to identifying underreported cases of domestic violence in Stanford Healthcare patients.

 profile:
     name: Nathan Roll